ByteSpiritGit/fdet/backend/README.md

+FAST API start command
+    uvicorn main:app --reload

-Plain text "/backend"
+Plain text
+    "/backend"

-Url for dummy function "/backend/dummy"
+Url for dummy function
+    "/backend/dummy"

+Url for evaluation
+    "/backend/eval"

-Url for evaluation "/backend/eval" when calling, append a parameter named text with text to check
+When you will call, append a parameter named text with text to check.